France and US agree on UN resolution welcoming Sahel force

-UNITED NATIONS (AP) — France and the United States say they have reached agreement on a U.N. resolution that welcomes the deployment of a 5,000-strong force from five countries in Africa’s vast Sahel region to fight the growing threat from extremists.
+UNITED NATIONS (AP) — France and the United States said Tuesday they reached agreement on a U.N. resolution that welcomes the deployment of a 5,000-strong force from five countries in Africa’s vast Sahel region to fight the growing threat from extremists.

-The final draft, obtained Tuesday by The Associated Press, eliminates several provisions that the United States opposed: It now can’t be militarily enforced; it doesn’t authorize the deployment; and it doesn’t ask the U.N. secretary-general to propose options for financing the force.
+The final draft, obtained by The Associated Press, eliminates several provisions that the United States opposed: It now can’t be militarily enforced; it doesn’t authorize the deployment; and it doesn’t ask the U.N. secretary-general to come up with options for financing the force.

+The Security Council scheduled a vote on Wednesday morning, and with the U.S. on board it is expected to be adopted unanimously.

 France’s U.N.
-Ambassador Francois Delattre told reporters he hopes for a vote Wednesday, calling the draft “a very important step forward since it will be the first resolution ever on this force.”
+Ambassador Francois Delattre called the resolution “a very important step forward since it will be the first resolution ever on this force.”

-The U.S. Mission to the United Nations said it was “pleased to have reached agreement with our French friends.”

 Most Read Stories